-When a professor is murdered in broad daylight, secret agent John Drake is enlisted to track down the assassin.
-He heads for a remote hunting lodge just over the Austrian border, where the ...
-See full summary »
+When a professor's murdered in broad daylight, NATO agent John Drake's enlisted to track down the assassin.
+He heads for a remote hunting lodge in Austria, where the suspect, Hans Vogeler, ...

-When a professor is murdered in broad daylight, secret agent John Drake is enlisted to track down the assassin.
-He heads for a remote hunting lodge just over the Austrian border, where the suspect, Hans Vogeler, is known to visit.
-Things get complicated when he unwittingly finds himself handcuffed to a woman.
-He suspects her of being an enemy agent, but he has no choice but to bring her along while he stakes out the lodge.
-And though he had wished to take Vogeler alive, this unexpected restriction may require him to kill the assassin.Written by
+When a professor's murdered in broad daylight, NATO agent John Drake's enlisted to track down the assassin.
+He heads for a remote hunting lodge in Austria, where the suspect, Hans Vogeler, is known to visit.
+Things get complicated when he unwittingly finds himself handcuffed to a woman, whom he suspects of being an enemy agent, but he must to bring her along as he tracks the assassin.Written by

 3 of 6 people found this review helpful.

 Was this review helpful to you?